wchiquito/jj-for-everyone.github.io/src/remote.md

 Many people find this safety measure annoying.
 The Jujutsu contributors are aware of this and a better solution is being worked on.
-For now, you can disable it with the following command:
+If you want, you can disable it with the following command:

 ```sh
 jj config set --user git.push-new-bookmarks true